Jaded-Encoding-Thaumaturgy/JET-guide/docs/misc/remux/dvd-remux.md

         for episodes that were only released on DVD when Blu-rays exist for other episodes,
         such as DVD-only OVAs.

-        The process involves:
+        The process works as follows:

-        4. Downscale the Blu-ray to 864x486
+        1. Downscale the Blu-ray to 864x486
-        5. Crop it to 864x480 (matching the DVD crop)
+        2. Crop the image to 864x480 (matching the DVD master's crop)
-        6. Test different SAR/PAR standards
-           until the DVD matches the Blu-ray perfectly
+        3. Test different SAR standards until the DVD matches the Blu-ray perfectly